Sudanese civil war (2023–present): United States

 On 20 January 2025, the Trump administration froze USAID payments for 90 days, redirecting most funds to military aid.
 This resulted in the closure of hundreds of soup kitchens, and increased deaths from starvation.
 A court ordered the freeze lifted on 13 February, but the administration cancelled nearly 10,000 aid contracts instead.
 The judge later demanded payments by 26 February, but Chief Justice John G. Roberts paused the order pending a Supreme Court ruling by 28 February.

 The US announced a diplomatic meeting of the International Quartet on Sudan, aiming to develop a unified vision to end the war, stop foreign involvement and secure a ceasefire.
 Scheduled for 29 July 2025 in Washington D.C., the meeting was to include the United States, Saudi Arabia, the UAE and Egypt.
-However, it was postponed at the last minute due to a disagreement between the UAE and Egypt.
-Meanwhile, a coalition of Sudanese political parties rejected the UAE as a mediator, calling it “morally unqualified” due to its backing of the RSF.
+However, it was postponed at the last minute.
+Meanwhile, a coalition of Sudanese political parties rejected the UAE as a mediator, calling it "morally unqualified" due to its backing of the RSF.

+A 2026 Reuters investigation found that US Special Forces veteran and government contractor Steven Shaulis had operated at least three planes servicing "key" RSF logistics hubs—two operating since at least October 2024—possibly in violation of international sanctions.
+The planes flew along supply lines used by the RSF to carry out the siege and capture of El Fasher.